publify/publify/README.md

 ### Storage

-You need to setup Amazon s3 storage to be able to upload files on your blog.
-Set heroku config vars.
+You need to setup Amazon S3 storage to be able to upload files on your blog.
+Set Heroku config vars.

 ```yaml
 heroku config:set provider=AWS